DavidJerman/machine-learning-with-cnn/README.md

 my computer, since Tensorflow GPU works only with GPUs that support CUDA core technology (that means Nvidia GPUs only).
 PlaidML relies on OpenGL instead, allowing the usage of any GPU (Amd GPU in my case) to speed up the model learning process.
 A GPU can speed up the learning process by at least 50%.
+### Update
+Later in the project the backend was updated from PlaidML to Tensorflow GPU due to harware change in my personal computer.
+Basically I changed from an AMD (RX 480) GPU, which does not support CUDA to an Nvidia (RTX 3080) GPU, which does support CUDA and thus I was able to use Tensorflow GPU which is based on the CUDA technology.

 ## Future plans
 The idea is to improve the model performance and expand the training/testing program functionality.

 ## This project's resources
 * Training and test dataset: